-Do you need to renew a passport, or pick up a new one?
+Do you need to renew/apply for a passport or national ID-card, or pick up a new one?
 Information can be found under:

 Do you have questions regarding Swedish citizenship?
 Please see:

-Did you just have a baby and want to register a name and get a Swedish passport?
-First you need a coordination number:
+Do you want to apply for a name and get a Swedish passport for your child?
+First your child must be assigned a coordination number:

-Due to building regulations, all visitors to the Consulate General in New York must schedule an appointment through our online calendar, regardless of what business you need to conduct:
+Due to building regulations, all visitors to the Consulate General in New York must schedule an appointment through our online calendar, regardless of what business you need to conduct (except to vote):

-The Consulate General of Sweden in New York does not arrange or officiate wedding ceremonies but Swedish citizens may get married at the Church of Sweden in New York or at the Office of the City Clerk.
+The Consulate General of Sweden in New York does not arrange or officiate wedding ceremonies.
+Swedish citizens may get married at the Church of Sweden in New York, or at the Office of the City Clerk.

 Before getting married in New York, whether in a religious or civil ceremony, you must first obtain a marriage license from the New York City Marriage Bureau at The Office of the City Clerk.